-The Camassia Nature Preserve is a 26-acre natural area known for its beautiful wildflowers, abundant wildlife, and easy, family-friendly trails.
-[West Linn, Oregon]
+The Camassia Nature Preserve in West Linn, Oregon is a 26-acre natural area known for its beautiful wildflowers, abundant wildlife, and easy, family-friendly trails.

 For a few brief weeks every spring, wildflower fields along the Columbia River burst forth in a rhapsody of blue.

 Though it closely resembles a lily, the Camas plant ("Camassia quamash") is actually a member of the asparagus family.
 It was unknown to science before Lewis and Clark made their Voyage of Discovery.
 The flowers grow in clearings along the Columbia River, and were once so abundant in the Pacific Northwest that that non-indigenous travelers would mistake the blue covered fields for distant lakes.

 The quamash is now in blume and from the colour of its bloom at a short distance it resembles lakes of fine clear water, so complete is this deseption that on first sight I could I could have sworn it was water.

 It’s becoming more difficult to find those wide blue meadows in these modern times.
 Many are secreted away in elusive alpine meadows along the Columbia River Gorge, and you must do the work to find them.
 (And by work, I mean Hike, with a capital H, as in up-Hill.)

 There is, however, at least one place you can go to easily experience the camas lilies in bloom, along with a host of other wildflowers, native plants, and animals – at the Camassia Nature Preserve in West Linn, Oregon.